 This post may contain affiliate links.
 When you click on these links, I get a small percentage back at no cost to you!
 For more information see my disclosure policy.

-If you can’t tell by my blog and my Instagram feed, I am a HUGE Disney fan!
+If you can’t tell by my website and Instagram feed, I am a HUGE Disney fan!
 The food at Walt Disney World is one of the major reasons that I love to visit.

 When my family heads to Orlando, we almost always purchase the Disney Dining Plan and we take full advantage of it!